WhyNine/Whats-playing-on-Plex-server/README.md

 ## Installation
 The web client uses the Balonku font, which may be downloaded from https://www.fontspace.com/azkarizki/balonku and copied to the css/fonts folder.

+## More information
+The following website was very helpful in determining how to access the PMS: https://github.com/Arcanemagus/plex-api/wiki/Plex-Web-API-Overview